3 Steps to Optimize Your Google My Business Profile

 Write a thorough description

-One advantage that Google My Business has over Google Places is that there is no character limit on your “Introduction,” which serves as the description on your page.
+One advantage that Google Business Profile has over Google Places is that there is no character limit on your “Introduction,” which serves as the description on your page.
 While the old platform limited business owners to 200 characters, you can now write as much as you want.

 This means that you have the opportunity to write in-depth copy about your products and services, and you should certainly use that opportunity.
 And although you shouldn’t go overboard with keywords here, feel free to use one or two as long as they are truly relevant and make sense within your introduction.